Kildonan Co-ed Softball LeagueKILDONAN CO-ED FALL SLO-PITCH LEAGUE 2010

 Also- any bat not properly taped or gripped or any bat an umpire thinks may be altered.
 The batter will be called out and the player using it will be ejected from the game, if caught using it (this includes being in the batters box with it, or after the batter has hit the ball, and it is caught before a pitch to the next batter) the game is not forfeited, just the player is ejected.

-Teams are responsible for paying umpire fees (cash only) for all regular season and playoff games. $15.00 per team per game for scheduled 7 inning games and $10.00 per team per game for scheduled 5 inning games.
+Teams are responsible for paying umpire fees (cash only) for all regular season and playoff games. $25.00 per team per game for scheduled 5 inning doubleheaders.
 Umpires must be paid at or before “Ground Rules” meeting

-All regular season games – 7 innings, 15 run mercy after 5th inning or 10 run mercy rule after 6th inning (except scheduled doubleheaders-5 innings, 10 run mercy after 4 innings).
-Maximum 10 runs per inning, except final scheduled inning, which is open (no run limit)
+All regular season games – 5 innings, 10 run mercy after 4 innings).
+Maximum 6 runs per inning, except final scheduled inning, which is open (no run limit)

 All regular season games start at 6 PM Sharp!